 But with the war really ramping up in Europe and in the Pacific, the Air Corps tried to graduate as many pilots as they could.
 Warren worked long hours, especially when they had night-flying and cross-country trips.

 Early in December, Doris wrote to her brother Dale, then in combat in New Guinea, that she was expecting a baby, and that he was the first person in the family she’d told.

-About the same time she learned that Dale was Missing in Action.
+A few days later, she learned that he was Missing in Action.

 Dale never got her message.
-It was returned to her, “Missing” written on it, still sealed.
+The small V-Mail was returned to her, “Missing in Action” written on it, still sealed.
 I was the first person, decades later, to open it.

 There’s no picture of Doris in the aqua gown.
-I saw the lovely formal only a couple of times when I was a child, among her keepsakes in the old farmhouse storeroom.
+As a child, I saw the lovely formal only a couple of times, among her keepsakes in the old farmhouse storeroom.
 I’d forgotten about it.